scheide/nearx-pos/05-seguranca-smart-contracts/predict-the-future/README.md

 # Predict The Future - Smart Contract Security Challenge

 A security challenge demonstrating critical vulnerabilities in blockchain randomness and how to exploit and fix them.
-This project is part of the NEARx POS course on Smart Contract Security.

 ## 📋 Overview